Saturday, February 11, 1989

 It's a cold day.
 I'm wearing three shirts plus a hooded sweatshirt.
 Metal is frigid to the touch as I open his electric panel and flip the main switch.
 Then stupidly without testing for voltage, I insert a screwdriver and - ZAP!
 FLASH!

 The screwdriver smokes, half melted.
 An ozone smell.

 That could’ve been my finger smoking, half melted.
 Or my heart.
 The circuit breaker was defective - it didn’t turn off.
 I push it again.
 This time it clicks off - but later, when I try to push it on, it won’t go.
-Jack has to go to Orchard Supply Hardware and pay $99 for a new Zinsco 100 amp CB, which doesn’t please him.
+Jack has to go to Orchard Supply Hardware and pay $99 for a new Zinsco 100 Amp breaker, which doesn’t please him.
 "That's a dollar an ampere," he says incredulously.

 That's two dollars a year for my life, I'm thinking.
 Never trust a switch.
 Test, then touch.

 The day never warms.
 In fact, it gets colder.
 A raw wind.
 I crawl under the house pulling wires.
 I drill holes, drive staples, climb ladders.
 Freezing fingers strip the insulation, twist the copper.
-To stay warm I work fast, but even so it's a 12 hour day.
+To stay warm I work fast, but even so it's a twelve-hour day.
 I have a vision of my father, shaking his head.
 All that schooling.

 No regrets.
 You make your choices.

 It's $480 for labor, $120 (rounding down) for materials.
 Jack says, "I'm going to deduct a hundred dollars for that circuit breaker."